meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 I don&rsquo;t mean to be skeptical of experts.
 It&rsquo;s just the reality that medical doctors usually are not experts.
 Nor do I mean to be skeptical only of the mainstream, or of health care professionals&#x2026;   you get no points for being &ldquo;alternative&rdquo;.
 No matter their background, diet gurus of every stripe always seem to be peddling more than they can possibly know.
 Everyone feels qualified to have an opinion.
 Everyone feels it&rsquo;s *safe* to have an opinion, and this makes for a sea of Dunning-Kruger bullshit, a nightmare to navigate when you just want to know what&rsquo;s true.

-<a id="org2fb0453"></a>
+<a id="org8eb1fd7"></a>

-## TODO Dietician education
+## TODO Dietitian education

--   Q: What&rsquo;s the difference between a nutritionist and a dietician?
+-   Q: What&rsquo;s the difference between a nutritionist and a dietitian?
+    -   A: In the US and UK at least, dietitian is a protected title (like Ph.D or MD), whereas anyone can claim to be a nutritionist.
+So check whether the nutritionist did go to school.
+        -   On the internet, keep in mind all titles can be fabbed via &ldquo;diploma mills&rdquo; (fake universities; check if the university exists).
-    -   A: In the US and UK at least, dietician is a protected title, whereas anyone can claim to be a nutritionist.
-However, it&rsquo;s much the same as Ph.D and MD being protected titles.
-Credentials can back up unqualified statements that &ldquo;would take too long to explain&rdquo;, but once someone takes the time to explain their reasoning to you, their title shouldn&rsquo;t matter much to you.
+        -   The fact of someone&rsquo;s education is useful for you to accept unqualified statements that &ldquo;would take too long to explain&rdquo;, but once someone takes the time to explain their reasoning to you, neither their title or education should matter much to you.
 -   Q: How much biochemistry is in the curriculum?
 Because a mechanistic understanding of nutrition seems to me primarily a matter of biochemistry, with epidemiology used only to guide hypothesis generation.
 Do they do things that way?
 -   Q: I&rsquo;ve heard that their textbooks and curricula are heavily influenced by the Coca Cola Company, Monsanto, and other facets of big agra.
 Is this true?
+-   Q: Do they learn how to expect ketogenic patients to react to OGTT (and to avoid using glucose IV drips)?
+Luise Light&rsquo;s food pyramid before the USDA twisted it, and such parts of history?

 <a id="org4a452a5"></a>